David-Rushton/AdventOfCode-Solutions/2020/Day13/README.md

 ## Star 1

 The code doesn't cover the first star.
-Solved with my calculator.
+Solved with a calculator.